-In Burnside Blairbeth Church we are privileged to share in the work of our missionary partners who greatly appreciate our prayers.
+In Burnside Blairbeth Church we are privileged to share in the work and pray for our mission partners working in UK and across the world.
 If you would like any more information about our partners or if you are keen to become more involved with world church matters, please get in touch via the contact form.

 If you click here, you will find an update about all our partners, compiled in May 2024, telling a bit about how we became linked with them, where they work, and what they would currently like us to pray for.